nicholasikiroma/TailGen/README.md

 ## Features

-- **Virtual Environment Management**: Automatically creates and activates a virtual environment for your project, ensuring isolated dependencies.
+- **Virtual Environment Management**: Automatically create a virtual environment for your project and downloads Python dependencies within the `venv` folder, ensuring isolated dependencies.

 - **Template Generation**: Generates Flask or FastAPI project templates with Tailwind CSS integration, including directory structures and starter code.

 - **Cross-Platform Compatibility**: Works seamlessly on both Windows and Unix-like systems, providing a consistent experience for all users.

-- Git initialization
+- **Git initialization**

 ## Prerequisites